owingsbj/MySynth/README.md

 You should also look at MyAndroid for common widgets for building a synthesizer app (such as the keyboard).

+Note that this project is still eclipse-based.
+I haven't had much luck in converting to AndroidStudio, so am continuing to use eclipse (with the AndMore plugin).

 ## Acknowledgments

 MySynth contains modified versions of the following open source: